 If the network is unprotected (i.e., the signal meter does not show a padlock), a connection should be established within a few seconds-and without a password required.
 The NetworkManager icon in the top panel will animate as Ubuntu attempts to connect to the network.
 If the connection is successful, the icon will change to display a signal meter.
-An on-screen A MAC address is a hardware address for your computer's network card.
-Entering this information is sometimes important when using a cable modem connection.
-If you know the MAC address of your network card, this can be entered in the appropriate text field in the Wired tab of the editing window.
-To find the MAC addresses for all installed networking devices, open a terminal window, and at the command line prompt, type ifconfig.
-This will display a lot of information about each of the network devices installed on the computer.
-The wired devices will be labeled as LANO, LAN1, etc. The wireless devices will appear as WLANO, WLAN1, etc.
+An on-screen notification message will also appear informing you that the connection was successful.